Srini-98/Srini-98/README.md

-- 🔭 I’m currently working on large language models as an AI Researcher (natural language processing group) at National University of Singapore.
+- 🔭 I’m currently working on large language models as an AI Researcher  at National University of Singapore.
 - As a researcher , Some of the projects that I am actively part of or have taken part in are building text to code applications and evaluating LLM's , pretraining multilingual LLMs (Roberta , GPT's) , text correction and multi document summarization.
 - 👯 I’m looking to collaborate on generative AI projects that involve working with both text and multi modal systems.
 - 💬 Love to discuss the latest machine learning developments.